ioccc-src/winner/2000/rince/README.md

 ## Judges' remarks:

-This program may have you going around in circles :-) Try running it first before reading the Selected Author's Comments below.
+This program may have you going around in circles :-) Try running it first before reading the author's remarks below.

-The judges verified the correctness of output for recent dates thru visual observation.
+The judges verified the correctness of output for recent dates through visual observation.

 ## Author's remarks: